MFA in Creative Writing

 There are many low-residency writing programs to choose from, and most combine some form of distance learning with an intense personalized experience during residency periods, often at the end of each semester.
 Programs like ours are especially geared towards students who are already active in a career or who have family obligations that do not allow them to uproot and move to a new location to attend a resident MFA program.
 When designing the W's low-residency program, we wanted to make use of the latest developments in online education to create a program that is flexible, professional, personal, and affordable.

-The W's MFA program is more flexible than most low-residency MFA's because we treat the residency periods as separate classes.
+The W's MFA program is more flexible than most low-residency MFA's because we treat residency periods as separate classes.
 In many programs, the residency is the culmination of the semester's classes, which means that students are required to attend a residency every semester.
-With our model, students are required to attend at least two short residency classes and two full residency classes (and may count 3 more credits of residency classes toward their degree).
-This allows us to schedule short residency classes at different times of the semester.
-We plan to always offer one in October in conjunction with the Eudora Welty Writers' Symposium, and we may schedule others during intersessions in January or August, during Spring Break, in conjunction with a long weekend (so students don't have to take as much time off work), in the summer, and even possibly right before or after the full residency class for students who want to save on travel costs.
+With our model, students are required to attend at least two short residency classes and two full residency classes and may count up to 3 more credits of residency classes toward their degree.
+This allows us to schedule short residency classes at different times of the year.
+We plan to always offer one in October in conjunction with the Eudora Welty Writers' Symposium, and one in the summer right before or after the Full Residency class in late May or early June for students who want to save on travel costs.
+We may also offer short residencies in conjunction with the AWP Conference or at other times when students and facult organize one.
 Since students aren't required to attend every short residency, they can choose when to come to campus.
-Scheduling will be determined by student interest and the availability of faculty.

 Another way the W's MFA program is flexible is in our balance of requirements.
 With 12 hours of workshop courses, 12 hours of literature or forms classes, and 12 hours of electives, students can plan their program to emphasize one or more genres.
-Students whose goal is to teach writing at the university level will be encouraged to take at least 18 hours of literature and forms classes, whereas students whose goal is to enter publishing or another writing-related field may choose to concentrate on workshop classes.
-Students may also apply Residency or Internship hours to their elective requirements, shaping the program of study that is best for them.
+Students whose goal is to teach writing at the university level will be encouraged to take at least 18 hours of literature and forms classes, whereas students whose goal is to enter publishing or another writing-related field may choose to concentrate more on workshop classes.
+Students may also apply Residency, Internship, or Literary Magazine Production hours to their elective requirements, shaping the program of study that is best for them.

 The primary place where this side of your education will take place is in the full residency periods.
 Here, alongside the workshop sessions that focus on craft, we will offer sessions on publishing and self-publishing, writing for the web or other markets, working with an agent, creative writing pedagogy (teaching strategies for university, high school, and other environments), and other professional topics.
 Because these are part of the full residency class, we will be able to offer multiple sessions on topics that are of the most interest to our current students.
 We hope to have student input on planning each residency period so that we can best meet your professional needs.
-In addition, with classes like Writing for New Media and with the Creative Writing Internship, students will be able to apply some of their course work in professional areas to their program.
+In addition, with classes like Writing for New Media.
+Literary Magazine Production, and Internship, students will be able to apply their course work in professional areas to their program.

 Mississippi University for Women prides itself in providing a quality liberal arts and professional education at the undergraduate and graduate level.
-With a low student/faculty ratio, the W's faculty is used to working closely with students and will carry this over into the new graduate MFA program.
+With a low student/faculty ratio, the W's faculty is used to working closely with students.
 Small class sizes should be the norm in any graduate program, but at the W, we take this even further.
 Advising and mentoring begins as soon as you apply to the program, often before you are officially accepted.
-The residency periods will be where students have the opportunity for face-to-face interaction with faculty and other students.
-We will also make the best use of video conferencing, asynchronous chat and discussions, and other online technologies to maintain personal communication throughout the semester in online classes.
-With over ten years of experience with online instruction, the program director will guide and oversee instruction across the program.
-Plans are underway for an online graduate student lounge to facilitate communication among students, and to orient students to the program prior to your first campus visit.
+At the residencies students have the opportunity for face-to-face interaction with faculty and other students.
+We also make use of video conferencing, asynchronous chat and discussions, and other online technologies to maintain personal communication throughout the semester in online classes.
+Every student has access to our online graduate student lounge to facilitate communication among students and to orient students to the program prior to the first campus visit.

 Historically, Mississippi University for Women was the first state-supported university for women in the United States.
-Though the university has admitted men since the 1980s, an important part of the university's mission is to maintain its focus on providing quality higher education for women, though in recent years that mission has also expanded to include other underserved groups, especially nontraditional students and minorities.
-The low-residency format is particularly well suited to serve these groups, since its combination of online and residency classes allows students to work and go to school full- or part-time to augment their skills and education mid-career or while raising a family.
+Though the university has admitted men since 1982, an important part of the university's mission is to maintain its focus on providing quality higher education for women, though in recent years that mission has also expanded to include other underserved groups, such as non-traditional students, students of color, and the LGBTQIA community.
 With a long history of serving a non-traditional-age student population, the W is well aware of the need to maintain a strong personal relationship with students before, during, and after their degree.
-Graduates of the W's Creative Writing MFA program will join the Long Blue Line of W alumnae, many of whom are successful writers.
+Graduates of the W's Creative Writing MFA program join the Long Blue Line of W alumnae, many of whom are successful writers.

-Even before Eudora Welty set foot on campus, there was a long tradition of good writing, as evidenced by the literary societies and student magazines of her day.
+Even before Eudora Welty set foot on campus, there was a tradition of good writing, as evidenced by the literary societies and student magazines of her day.
 Miss Welty wrote and drew cartoons for The Spectator, which would later become the student newspaper.
 Other student magazines included Meh Lady and Ephemera, and the current undergraduate magazine The Dilettanti.
-We look forward to producing a national online journal through the MFA program, the name and focus of which will be determined by our students.
+Our program publishes the biannual international online and print journal Ponder Review and the annual publication of Poetry South.

 Everyone knows that graduate school can be expensive, and going into much debt to attain a degree in creative writing is rarely a wise investment.
 The W is committed to making the MFA in Creative Writing an affordable and attainable option.
-As a state sponsored university, the W is able to offer its graduate programs at a very competitive tuition.
-Students in the neighboring states of Alabama, Tennessee, Arkansas, and Louisiana, as well as W alumni and family members, are eligible to apply at the in-state rate.
-Other students may also qualify, so please inquire about a waiver of the out-of-state fee.
+As a state sponsored university, the W is able to offer its graduate programs at a very competitive tuition, which is especially attractive to out-of-state students, since we do not charge an out-of-state fee.